EgorOrachyov/wmoge/README.md

 ### Features

-* Moder C++17 based engine with clear architecture
+* 🔨 Moder C++17 based engine with clear architecture.
-* Platform-agnostic, with support for common operating systems such as Windows, Linux and macOS
+* 🔨 Platform-agnostic, with support for common operating systems such as Windows, Linux and macOS.
+* 🔨 Runtime reflection system with class, method and property information.
+* ⚙ Simple stack-based config system.
-* Abstract graphics (gfx) device interface for GPU driver communication
+* 🎥 Abstract graphics (gfx) device interface for GPU driver communication.
-* Vulkan-based gfx device backend
+* 🎥 Vulkan-based gfx device backend.
-* OpenGL-based gfx device backend (in progress)
+* 🎥 (in progress) OpenGL-based gfx device backend.
-* Lightweight runtime and offline shader cache system to speed-up shaders compilation
+* 🎨 Lightweight runtime and offline shader cache system to speed-up shaders compilation.
+* 🎨 High-level shaders and render-passes with generated static reflection from a python script.
-* Async resource-loading system with runtime cache
+* 📁 Async resource-loading system with runtime cache.
+* 📁 Unified resources handling, meta-information, support for external formats through custom loaders.
-* Custom math library with 2d and 3d-space primitives
+* 🅰️ Custom math library with 2d and 3d-space primitives.
-* Ecs-based scene model with fast, parallel and memory-friendly update
+* 🧱 Ecs-based scene model with fast, parallel and memory-friendly update.
-* OpenAL audio renderer for playing game sounds
+* 🎧 (in progress) OpenAL audio renderer for playing game sounds.
-* Modern Lua scripting backend for game logic programming
+* 📜 (in progress) Modern Lua scripting backend for game logic programming.
+* 🐞 Built-in CPU performance and tasking profiling with support to google trace exporting.
+* 🐞 In-game dev console with support for console commands and console variables.
+* 🐞 Debug labels objects and events for RenderDoc captures.

 ### Platforms